KelvinNewtype/Random-Surrealism/README.md

 ## License

-This project is currently provided without a formal license.
+This project is provided without a formal license.

 ---